 Courage comes in many forms and in my business courage conveys at least the following: the courage to explore, the courage to make things slowly, the courage to look forward and the courage to be oneself.

 I want to create a sustainable business that is founded on the respect of natural resources and other people.
-Sustainability guides the operating principles of my business and its development so that my business operations would not use more natural resources than what is necessary.
+Respect acts as a guide to my business’ the operating principles and it development.

 My business’ foundation lies in handcraft expertise and in keeping handcraft traditions relevant and alive in today’s world.
-With my handmade process, I aim to achieve a high level of quality in all the aspects of creating new textiles: in design, in the choice of materials and in the production process, as well as in product development.
+With my handmade process, I’m able to offer clients customisable products and a unique design language.

-Concrete actions towards a sustainable business: take a look at my business principles.
+Concrete actions: take a look at my sustainability principles.